Formula One engines: 1947–1953

-This era used pre-war voiturette engine regulations, with 4.5 L atmospheric and 1.5 L supercharged engines.
-The Indianapolis 500 (which was a round of the World Drivers' Championship from 1950 onwards) used pre-war Grand Prix regulations, with 4.5 L atmospheric and 3.0 L supercharged engines.
+This era combined pre-war 1.5L supercharged voiturette engine regulations, with 4.5 L atmospheric Grand Prix engines.
+The Indianapolis 500 (which was a round of the World Drivers' Championship from 1950 onwards) still used pre-war Grand Prix regulations, with 4.5 L atmospheric and 3.0 L supercharged engines.
 The power range was up to 425 hp, though the BRM Type 15 of 1953 reportedly achieved 600 hp with a 1.5 L supercharged engine.

 In 1952 and 1953, the World Drivers' Championship was run to Formula Two regulations, but the existing Formula One regulations remained in force and a number of Formula One races were still held in those years.